How to Fix a Leaking Shower Pan

 The Situation

-This was a newly-renovated house-turned-duplex in the Hyde Park neighborhood of Austin.
-The client had bought the place as an investment, renting out one half of the duplex while living in the other.
+The clients had just bought a newly-renovated house-turned-duplex in the Hyde Park neighborhood of Austin.
+They bought it as an investment, renting out one half of the duplex while living in the other.
 Both sides of the duplex were mirror images, with two full bathrooms upstairs.
 One bathroom had a tub, and the other bathroom had a full master bath with a newly installed walk-in shower.

 The Temp Fix